A class of nonlinear optimisation and applications: Existence of maximisers

 Then, choosing $\varepsilon>0$ sufficiently small, we have

 by letting $\delta\to0, \varepsilon\to0$, which implies that $\sup_{K_{C_0}}I$ is independent of $C_0$, and the proof is finished. \end{proof}

-\begin{remark} From the proof of Lemma \ref{p201}, we conclude that there exist infinitely many maximizing pairs.
-In fact, if $(u,v)$ is a maximizer and $C_0=\inf_U u$, then there is another maximizer in ${K}_{C_0+1}$, which is different from $(u,v)$. \end{remark}
+\begin{remark} From the above proof of Theorem \ref{t003}, we conclude that there exist infinitely many maximising pairs.
+In fact, if $(u,v)$ is a maximiser and $C_0=\inf_U u$, then there is another maximiser in ${K}_{C_0+1}$, which is different from $(u,v)$. \end{remark}

-\begin{lemma} Let $(u,v)\in K$ be a dual maximizing pair of $I$ in Lemma \ref{p201}.
-Assume $\varphi$ satisfies condition (H1).
-There exists an associated mapping $T$ with respect to $(u,v)$, which solves equation \eqref{as90} and is uniquely determined almost everywhere on $U$. \end{lemma}